helloardanish/A-R-Excel/README.md

 ### Easy, right.
 Use this next time for your excel data simple operation view/edit/modify.
 ## It's free and secure.
-You don't have to worry about privacy because so your data will never be stolen.
+You don't have to worry about privacy because your data will never be stolen.

 ### For non-developer an app will be shared soon to download it where you don't have to do developer stuff 😉